MCPL1/Task/README.md

 Run `ng e2e` to execute the end-to-end tests.

 ## Running the api
-Run DotNet using `dotnet run` command.
+Run DotNet using `dotnet run` command with parametr `--urls=http://localhost:44312/`.